mlibrary/about-ebc/src/content/home.md

   buttonUrl: http://fulcrum.org/michigan
   text: Through its ebook collection, U-M Press partners with libraries and other
-    funders to support faculty public engagement, catalyze academic innovation, and advance more equitable access to knowledge.
+    funders to support faculty public engagement, catalyze academic innovation, and level the playing field for access to knowledge.
 firstCallToActionSection:
   description: Ready to add UMP EBC to your library?
   buttonLabel: Support OA